ProSkyblocker/Keystrokes-1-8-9/README.md

 # KeystrokesBase
-A simple keystrokes mod base that isn't terrible
+A simple keystrokes mod for 1.8.9 that isn't terrible.

 ***